-The clipboard sharing sometimes fails, and there is no indicator on the desktop nor on Android to show that it is working.
-This can make it a frustrating experience when Android has decided to either temporarily shut down WiFi or the KDE Connect background service to save battery power or free up device memory.
+The clipboard sharing sometimes fails, and there’s no indicator on the desktop nor on Android to show that it’s working.
+This can make it a frustrating experience when Android has decided to either temporarily shut down Wi-Fi or the KDE Connect background service to save battery power or free up device memory.
 It’s generally working very well, but as it sometimes does fail without giving any indication of it having failed it’s hard to trust that KDE Connect “just works” all the time.

 KDE Connect lets you send files between your PC and phone.
-However, as of now this is more a proof of concept than a fully baked and usable feature.
+As of now, this is more a proof of concept than a fully baked and usable feature.
 It requires some fore-knowledge about how it works and this isn’t documented nor intuitive to deduce.

-A feature that I would like to see being added here is the ability to choose the Camera as a media source when transferring from Android to the PC.
+A feature that I would like to see being added here’s the ability to choose the Camera as a media source when transferring from Android to the PC.
 In Android apps, you’re are often asked whether to browse your existing files/gallery or whether you want to take a new picture or video recording when choosing a file to transfer.
-Having this as a quick-way to take a photo using the phone and transfer it to the PC directly would be very useful.
+Having this as a quick way to take a photo using the phone and transfer it to the PC directly would be very useful.
 I hope to see this standard Android user interface component implemented in the app in the future.

 Keeping notifications on your PC and phone in sync is such a good idea in concept.
-However, in practise it’s absolutely terrible and it’s not really KDE Connect’s fault.
+However, in practice it’s absolutely terrible and it’s not KDE Connect’s fault.

 The gist of the notification sync feature in KDE Connect is having notifications show up on both your PC and phone at the same time.
 However, dismissing a notification on one device doesn’t dismiss it on the other.
 If you’re receiving a chat or email notification, you’re likely receiving it once on your PC and once on your phone.
 KDE Connect is set to push the notification you got on your phone over to your PC, so you now have three duplicate notifications of the same thing.
 Each arriving within a few seconds of each other.

-There is a great need for better integration into notification systems and a better understanding of each notification.
+There’s a great need for better integration into notification systems and a better understanding of each notification.
 For KDE Connect to be useful, it would have to deduplicate notifications even when they’re arriving from different programs on different devices.
-If I’m currently active on my PC, the notification on my phone must be suppressed when it shows up on my PC – otherwise it’s literally just adding more noise.
+If I’m currently active on my PC, the notification on my phone must be suppressed when it shows up on my PC.
+Otherwise it’s literally just adding more noise.

 According to the KDE Connect developers, a future version of KDE Connect from Android will introduce the ability to reply to SMS messages from your PC, but no word on whether it will work with Android’s reply-to-message-type notifications from just about any messaging app or just the SMS system.
 The same version will also introduce the ability to push notifications from your PC over to your phone.